 In this mountain-circled valley of pebbly beaches and dark sand and clean air, it was hard to imagine that just six hours before, we were in a dusty, crowded bus terminal in the city.

 These are a whole bunch of paragraphs, I know, to be dedicating to just the jumpoff point, but Labney alone is worth visiting, even if one doesn’t intend to cross Mt.
 Tapulao.
-I also want to express how slowly time passed here.
+Time also passed so slowly.
 We’d take an hour’s nap that felt like three hours, or a three-hour nap that felt like a whole night’s sleep.
 We’d sit talking for what felt like the whole afternoon, only to find that just thirty minutes had passed.
-It was unsettling, but maybe it was because there was no signal at all — absolutely offline, we were in the valley, body and soul.
+It was unsettling, but maybe it was because there was no signal at all — absolutely offline, we were simply in the valley, body and soul.

 The First Mountain Range • Saturday, April 13